 This horseman comes first because he causes the most suffering by far.
 He is a false teacher of Christ’s message, one who “went forth conquering, and to conquer.”
 This deceitful ministry conquers by deceiving, and it has deceived the whole world (Revelation 12:9).
 This is the deadliest of all the horsemen.

-The Second Seal of Revelation: War
+The Second Seal: War